 - Squat down until your thighs are almost parallel to the floor, and then powerfully jump up.

 - Land softly, with a slight bend in your knees, before repeating.

 - Avoid squat jumps if you have knee pain.

 - Try to make your landing as light as possible by bending at the knees.

 - When landing, don’t let your knees extend past your toes.

 Box jumps are another great exercise for developing power in your lower body.
 It’s best to stick to about 5 reps for this exercise because your injury risk increases as you get tired.

-- Start by standing about a foot back from a solid box or another stable surface with your feet shoulder-width apart.
+- Stand about a foot away from a solid box or another stable surface, with your feet shoulder-width apart.